WebOfTrustInfo/rwot2-id2020/draft-documents/identity-crisis.md

 The term “identity” is a challenge.

-Both laypeople and experts struggle to communicate clearly about identity.
+Both laypeople and experts struggle to communicate clearly about it.
 The term has numerous rich and useful meanings.
 That same flexibility and expressivity also make it easy to misunderstand subtle nuances.
-We compensate with adjectives, like “digital identity” or “legal identity”, but often still speak past each other.
-We regularly refer to “identities” as things either assigned to us or that we own, identities we control or present, instead of using more rigorous terms such as “identifiers” or “credentials”.
+We compensate with adjectives, creating new phrases like “digital identity” or “legal identity”, but we often still speak past each other.
+We regularly refer to “identities” as things either assigned to us or that we own, things we control or present, instead of using more rigorous terms such as “identifiers” or “credentials”.
 This fluidity often confuses because, at its core, identity is an emergent phenomenon that doesn’t have an existence independent of the observer.

 We propose using “correlation” instead of “identity” when discussing concrete identities in identity systems.
 It isn’t a word-for-word replacement, but using it *will* improve the conversation.
 We argue that “correlation” provides a more concise and clear understanding of how identity is created and used in both digital and real-world systems, and that using it as an alternative to “identity” will improve communication and understanding.